Rhetorical Analysis Essay Outline: Examples & Strategies

 We’ve already mentioned ethos, pathos, and logos.
 The rhetorical triangle is another name for these 3 main appeals.
 Let’s examine them in more detail:

-Ethos Ethos (also known as the ethical appeal) aims to convince the reader by taking the authority high ground.
+• Ethos (also known as the ethical appeal) aims to convince the reader by taking the authority high ground.
 For example, authors may demonstrate how skillful or knowledgeable they are in the discussed field to make their claims more impressive.

-In your essay, it’s best to mention all 3 appeals.
+In your essay, it’s best to examine all 3 appeals.
 It’s also necessary to measure their effectiveness and give examples.
 A good strategy is to find the appeals in the text, underline them, and analyze them before writing the outline.

 Each appeal can be characterized by the following: